 SIFT (Small-Scale Intensive Farm Training program) was created to help every community increase their food security by producing their own healthy food.
 SIFT, with NCAT, is developing a working, sustainably managed, demonstration farm on five acres at our Butte, Montana, headquarters.
 This farm serves as the backdrop for an intensive, hands-on training program that teaches farmers and future farmers, urban food producers, community leaders, and citizens how to commercially produce high-value, nutrient-rich food on small parcels of land.

 20' x 40'.
-Originally tilled up in 2011, and amended with compost.
-Rows of many crop varieties are wide and close together.
+Originally tilled up in 2011, and amended with compost and manure.

 12' x 40'.
 Built in 2011 using untreated 2"x8" hemfir boards for the baseboards, rebar, 2" PVC pipes for the hoops, 1" PVC pipes for purlins, untreated 1"x4" hemfir boards for hipboards, plywood for the ends, and 5-mm Solexx as a cover.
 Total cost: about $1,800.

 A variety of tomatoes including: Stupice, Taxi, Siletz, Celebrity, Big Beef, Bell Star, and Red/Gold Cherry.